safiahmed6677-eng/salesforce-mini-crm/README.md

+This mini Salesforce CRM project demonstrates my understanding of Salesforce fundamentals, including Objects, Fields, Record Management, Reports, Dashboards, and basic CRM functionality.
+This repo includes screenshots of hands-on work completed in Trailhead and the Salesforce playground.

+---

 # 🧩 Salesforce Mini-CRM — Custom Object, Flow Automation & Dashboard

 A Salesforce CRM setup demonstrating skills in configuration, process automation, and reporting.